zavaboy/challonge-wp/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.0.3 =
+The API Key setting will display unexpected errors instead of nothing.
+Added a way to disable SSL verification in settings.
+Signing up for a tournament with a participant with the same username will now give you an alternate username.
+Tied games are reported correctly now.

 = 1.0.2 =
 Updated a few things for WordPress.org.
 No huge benefit upgrading from 1.0.1.